 To remain in good academic standing in the undergraduate programs, students must maintain a cumulative 2.00 GPA.
-Grades are posted by each instructor in all the College of Arts & Sciences and the College of Health and Behavioral Sciences programs within fourteen (14) calendar days of the completion of each course.
+Grades are posted by each instructor in all the College of Arts & Sciences and the College of Healthcare Sciences programs within fourteen (14) calendar days of the completion of each course.

 Only courses from Regent University will be included in the computation of the GPA.
-In the case of repeated courses, the attempt associated with the highest grade points and semester credit hours earned will be used in computing GPA.
+In the case of repeated courses, the last grade points and semester credit hours earned replace the previous grade points and semester credit hours in the computation of the GPA.
 However, all grade entries made to the transcript will remain a part of the student's permanent academic record.